srijan-paul/srijan-paul.github.io/injuly.in/src/now/index.md

 *previous entry: [9th April, 2024](/now/apr-2024)*

-I was supposed to write this update in April, but ended up losing a week to a fever and sore throat.
+I was supposed to write this update in April, but ended up falling sick in the last week.
-Now that I'm not tied to my bed, I'll spend the month of May working on screen-cap libraries, and mentoring in Google Summer of Code.
+Tied to my bed no longer, I will spend the month of May working writing Zig libraries, and mentoring in Google Summer of Code.
 ## Making OSS screen capture tools

 Last month, I was hacking on a screen-capture library in Zig
 <sup>([post](/blog/screen-capture))</sup>.
-I ran some experiments trying to take screenshots and record my screen, and encoding captured frames into GIFs.
+I ran some experiments trying to take screenshots and record my screen, then encoding captured the frames into GIFs.

 Since then, I:
 1. Implemented a screenshot app with Rust, Tauri, and SolidJS.